Shawn5141/Insight-DE-Project-Stack-Community-Analysis/README.md

 # App
 - After installation and preprocessing.
 You can run the Dash App by `python app.py` in App directory.
 In [APP](https://github.com/Shawn5141/Stack-Community/tree/master/App), it displays the design of user interface using Dash.
 - The UI implemented with multiple function.
-Function demo refer to this [youtube vedio](https://www.youtube.com/watch?v=rGT3rbSUN10).And function descriptions are shown below in below screen shot:
+Function demo refer to this [youtube vedio](https://www.youtube.com/watch?v=rGT3rbSUN10).And function descriptions are shown below:

 ![UI](./img/UI.PNG)